microsoft/Partner-Center-DotNet-Samples/sdk/README.md

 4. Sign in to the [Azure management portal](https://portal.azure.com) using the same credentials from step 1.
 5. Click on the _Azure Active Directory_ icon in the toolbar.
 6. Click _App registrations_ -> Select _All apps_ from the drop down -> Click on the application created in step 3.
-7. Click _Settings_ and then click _Redirect URIs_
+7. Click _Authentication_ from left menu blade and then click _Add Platform_
+8. In the Right popup blade, Click on _Mobile and Desktop Applications_
+8. Select **https://login.microsoftonline.com/common/oauth2/nativeclient** as one of the available Redirect URIs ( You need to add a custom redirectUri too.
+Add **http://localhost** but we will be using the one added earlier ).
+9. Click _Configure_.
+Your set of redirect Uris will be added under Platform **Mobile and Desktop Applications**.
-8. Add **urn:ietf:wg:oauth:2.0:oob** as one of the available Redirect URIs.
-Be sure to click the _Save_ button to ensure the changes are saved.
+10. Be sure to click the _Save_ button to ensure the changes are saved.

 ## What to Change